mh-cbon/go-repo-utils/README.md

   -r --reverse          Reverse tags ordering.

 Notes:
-  list-tags will list only valid semver tags unless -a|--any options is provided. is-clean ignores untracked files. create-tag does not work with subversion.
+  list-tags   List only valid semver tags unless -a|--any options is provided. is-clean    Ignores untracked files. create-tag  With svn, it always create a new tag folder at /tags/<tag>.
 ```

 #### Examples